Best WiFi Routers in India (2026)

 - -Only 2 LAN ports per unit — limiting for wired setups

-- -Requires ethernet or strong wireless backhaul between units
+- -Wireless backhaul loses speed vs ethernet backhaul between units

 Score Breakdown

 The best WiFi solution for large homes.
 If you have a 3BHK+, duplex, or villa, no single router can match this mesh system's coverage.
-The upfront cost pays for itself in eliminated frustration from dead zones and dropped connections.
+Worth every rupee for homes with 20+ devices spread across multiple rooms.

 TP-Link Archer AX73 AX5400 WiFi 6 Router